Core Courses

 Health policy and health systems are among the most important determinants of population health outcomes.
 This course provides essential skills to formulate health policy, and to understand, analyze, and evaluate health systems in low- and middle-income countries.
 Weekly meetings provide a forum for discussing and analyzing many important areas, including governance and performance issues for health systems and health programs.
 Additionally, special attention will be paid to health system reform and the processes for developing an implementing improved policies.
 Because health systems exist within larger socio-economic and political contexts, this course also examines the interaction of these issues and system design and performance.
 The course also situates current trends in health systems within other relevant trends in development practice.

-The purpose of this course is to give students a basic overview of the process and best practice in monitoring and evaluating global health programs, especially those funded by major donors.
-The course will focus on how to develop indicators, logical frameworks, theories of change and design and implement mixed methods evaluations that will be used to adapt and improve programs.
+This course is broken up into two parts.
+The monitoring & evaluation session will give students a basic overview of the process and best practice in monitoring and evaluating global health programs, especially those funded by major donors.
+The part of the course will focus on how to develop indicators, logical frameworks, theories of change and design and implement mixed methods evaluations that will be used to adapt and improve programs.